ADVOCACY

 • Lastly, the confusion about extra fees has contributed to lots of discussion and questions about the rationale for certain charges.
 In order to reduce some of these concerns, we support the creation and distribution of detailed communications to students identifying the fees and their respective uses.

-VP Advocacy, Anubhav Gupta
+VP Advocacy, Prajwal Shetty

 Have Your Voice Heard

-Contact Anubhav, our Vice President of Advocacy
+Contact Prajwal, our Vice President of Advocacy